Igyeom/IanOJ/README.md

 - Tier 6: 500 points

 ### Leaderboard
-A contribution leaderboard can be found [here](https://ianoj.com/contributions).
+A contribution leaderboard will be created soon.
+If you contribute before the contribution leaderboard is created, don't worry: your points will be transferred to the leaderboard anyway.